erdsel/supplier-dashboard/README.md

 # Lonca Vendor Dashboard

-A comprehensive vendor analytics dashboard for e-commerce platforms built with React, Node.js, and MongoDB.
+A vendor analytics dashboard for e-commerce platforms built with React, Node.js, and MongoDB.

 ## Features